 The changeFilePaths command changes the backup path attribute and the database path attribute of a file or a file partition in the backupinfo file.
 A JADE database backup is a disk backup and is described by a backupinfo file that contains information about all database files.
-A file or file partition has a backup path attribute describing its location within the disk backup (used by verifyChecksums and restore operations), and a database path attribute containing its database path specification as copied from the database control file (used by the restore operation).
 By default:

-- Database files are located in the same directory as the database control file (\control.dat) - Database file partitions by default are located in the same directory as the partition control file (file-name.dat) - Backup files are located in the same directory as the backup control file (backupinfo) - Backup file partitions are located in the same directory as the backed-up partition control file
+- Database files are located in the same directory as the database control file (control.dat) - Database file partitions by default are located in the same directory as the partition control file (file-name.dat) - Backup files are located in the same directory as the backup control file (backupinfo) - Backup file partitions are located in the same directory as the backed-up partition control file